-As of mid-March, 2014, most field courses for 2014 are closed, but there are some courses happening in January 2015 that still have openings.
+As of mid July, 2014, all field courses for calendar year 2014 are closed, but there are some courses happening in January 2015 that still have openings.
 See this page for details and apply soon!

 What this certificate is for Back to top